embrace-io/embrace-docs/content/android/faq.md

 When using a version of 'appCompat' ≥ 1.4.1, the 'androidx.startup' library is used to initialise lifecycle event listeners.
 This is the same library used by WorkManager on Android.

 In certain circumstances, an application may wish to deactivate the default WorkManager startup in order to implement its own.
-In the [Android documentation](https://developer.android.com/topic/libraries/architecture/workmanager/advanced/custom-configuration) , two way of implementing custom configuration settings are described.
+In the [Android documentation](https://developer.android.com/topic/libraries/architecture/workmanager/advanced/custom-configuration) , two ways of implementing custom configuration settings are described.

 If the following code block is present in your Manifest file, **Embrace SDK will not run.** This deactivates every initialization provider:
 ```groovy